 - Diverting downspouts away from the foundation

-- Regrading areas around the home to get proper drainage away from the foundation
+- Regarding areas around the home to ensure proper drainage

-- Installing exterior French drains (I prefer these to prevent water from ever entering the foundation) or
+- Installing exterior French drains (preferred to avoid water entry)

-- Installing interior French drains with a sump pump or other crawlspace type drain to remove water when entering the crawlspace
+- Installing interior French gutters with a sump pump or similar drainage system

 - Water droplets forming on heat/air ducts

-- Water droplets on top of the vapor barrier
+- Water droplets accumulating on the vapor barrier